margaretmz/awesome-tensorflow-lite/README.md

 <p align="center"><img src="images/awesome-tflite.png" /></p>

 # Awesome TFLite [![Awesome](https://awesome.re/badge.svg)](https://awesome.re) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com) [![Twitter](https://img.shields.io/badge/Twitter-%40margaretmz-blue)](https://twitter.com/margaretmz)
-TensorFlow Lite (TFLite) is a set of tools that help convert and optimize TensorFlow models to run on mobile and edge devices - currently running on more than 4 billion devices!
-With TensorFlow 2.x, you can train a model with tf.Keras, easily convert model to .tflite and deploy it; or you can download a pretrained TFLite model from the model zoo.
+TensorFlow Lite (TFLite) is a set of tools that help convert and optimize TensorFlow models to run on mobile and edge devices.
+It's currently running on more than 4 billion devices!
+With TensorFlow 2.x, you can train a model with tf.Keras, easily convert a model to .tflite and deploy it; or you can download a pretrained TFLite model from the model zoo.

-This is a curated list of TFLite models with sample apps, model zoo, helpful tools and learning resources.
-The purpose of this repo:
+This is an awesome list of TFLite models with sample apps, helpful tools and learning resources.
+This awesome list was created to:
 * Showcase what the community has built with TFLite
-* Put all the samples side-by-side for easy references
+* Put all the samples side-by-side for easy reference
-* Knowledge sharing and learning for everyone
+* Share knowledge and learning resrouces

 Please submit a PR if you would like to contribute and follow the guidelines [here](CONTRIBUTING.md).